 WHERE EXISTS (SELECT 1 FROM t2 WHERE t1.c1 = t2.c2);

-The NO_SEMI_TO_INNER hint disables conversion of semi join queries into inner join queries.
-The opposite operation of this hint is the SEMI_TO_INNER hint.
+The NO_SEMI_TO_INNER Hint disables the conversion of semi-join queries to inner join queries.
+The reverse operation is the SEMI_TO_INNER Hint.

 Syntax